RESEARCH STARTER

 People

-According to the US Central Intelligence Agency's World Factbook, the population of Santo Domingo was 3.4524 million people in 2023.
-The majority (70.4 percent according to 2014 estimates) of Dominicans self-identify as of mixed African and European descent, with 58 percent considering themselves mestizo or indio and 12.4 percent as mulatto.
-Approximately 15.8 percent identify as Black and 13.5 percent as white.
-Prejudice against darker skin colors is a deeply ingrained problem throughout the country, and some people of African heritage will claim other ethnicity instead.
+According to the United Nations Department of Economic and Social Affairs Statistics, the population of Santo Domingo was 1.04 million people in 2024.
+According to the US Central Intelligence Agency's World Factbook, in 2023, the majority of Dominicans self-identified as of mixed African and European descent, with 58 percent considering themselves mestizo or indio and 12.4 percent as mulatto.
+Approximately 15.8 percent identify as Black and 13.5 percent as White.
+Prejudice against darker skin colors is a deeply ingrained problem throughout the country, and some people of African heritage will claim other ethnicities instead.
 Haitians generally receive the poorest treatment of all ethnic groups.
 Small populations of Asians, Middle Easterners, Dutch (from the Antilles), Puerto Ricans, and Cubans also live in Santo Domingo.

 Almost all citizens (95 percent) who claim a religion belong to Roman Catholicism, which is the official religion.
 Other religions include various Protestant denominations, with smaller numbers of Buddhists, Jews, and voodoo practitioners.
 There are also followers of Gagá, a religion that evolved from the beliefs of the Taíno Indians.